MedBlog

 eye exam

-Uveal melanoma represents just 5% of melanoma cases, but it is the most common type of eye cancer.
+Uveal melanoma is the most common type of eye cancer.

-When you think of melanoma, you likely picture reddish-brown, irregular spots on the face, arms, trunk, or feet.
+When you think of melanoma, a type of skin cancer, you likely picture reddish-brown, irregular spots on the face, arms, trunk, or feet.
 The eyes are the last place most people associate with this type of cancer, but uveal melanomas, which develop in cells that create melanin within the eye, account for about 5% of U.S. melanoma cases.

 one eye looking right